keweimao/DeepDelight/Thread4/thread4_notes.md

 * Invesgate the potential to implement something similar with your NER implementation:
     * Related implementation in Thread #1: [Jerry's Notebook](../Thread1/DLITE_CrossEntropy_Comparison_10_11_2023.ipynb)
     * First test something simple like `L1` Loss in your implementation
-    * Then implement DLITE Loss after your custome `LI` works reliably
+    * Then implement DLITE Loss after your custome `L1` works reliably

 ## Experiments